Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Introduction

 \textit{Borel-Moore homology.} For a stack $X$, there is a well-defined notion of cohomology or Borel-Moore homology with $\Q$-coefficients which we will denote by $H^*(X,\Q)$ and $H_*(X,\Q)$ respectively, see e.g.~\cite{KV}.
 When the stack $X$ is pure dimensional we usually write $d_X$ for its dimension and $[X] \in H_{2d_X}(X, \Q)$ for its fundamental class.
 If $X$ is smooth then there is an isomorphism of vector spaces $H^i(X,\Q) = H_{2d_X-i}(X,\Q)$ such that $c \mapsto c \cap [X]$.
 For a derived stack $X$ there is also a well-behaved notion of cohomology $H^*(X,\Q)$ and of Borel-Moore homology $H_*(X,\Q)$, see \cite{Khan}, \cite{Porta-Yu}.
 The push-forward map $cl_*$ yields isomorphisms $H^*(X,\Q)=H^*(X^{cl},\Q)$ and $H_*(X,\Q)=H_*(X^{cl},\Q)$; we will often identify the two spaces without mention.
 Note, however that some operators on cohomology or Borel-Moore homology do depend on the derived structure.
 We collect some results of that theory in Appendix~\ref{sec:appA}.

 \textit{Algebras.} The degree of an homogeneous element $a$ of a graded vector space will be denoted by $|a|$.
 When considering superalgebras, we apply the rule of sign for the multiplication of tensor products.
-In particular, we denote by $[-,-]$ the super-commutator $[a,b]=ab-(-1)^{|a|\cdot|b|}ba$, and by $\{-,-\}$ the anti-super-commutator $[a,b]=ab+(-1)^{|a|\cdot|b|}ba$.
+In particular $[-,-]$ is the super-commutator and $\{-,-\}$ the anti-super-commutator